 If all peers are publicly accessible, you donât have to worry about special treatment to make one of them a relay server, itâs only needed if you have any peers connecting from behind a NAT.

-In summary: only direct connections between clients should be configured, any connections that need to be bounced should not be defined as peers, as they should head to the bounce server first and be routed from there back down the vpn to the correct client.
+In summary: only direct connections between clients should be configured, any connections that need to be bounced should not be defined as peers, as they should head to the bounce server first and be routed from there back down the VPN to the correct client.

 More complex topologies are definitely achievable, but these are the basic routing methods used in typical WireGuard setups: